There is a difference between HMOs and PPOs as per it concerns covering EB related supplies.

 4. A member in INDIANA has an HMO from an unknown provider.
 They do not state if bandages are covered, but they state they have out of pocket expenses averaging $75 a month.

 5. A member in OKLAHOMA has an PPO from unknown provider from a Hospital where she works.
 All of her bandages and skin care supplies are available to her over the counter and are not covered by insurance.
 She states that her costs are relatively small compared to other EB patients she has had physician assistance with her supplies.
 She pays 100% of all her wound care and associated costs.
 Although not a wound care product, she also has alopecia associated with EB.
 Since she is female and must adhere to social norms to keep a job, she spend an average of $3000 a year on wigs.
-Since wigs are considered a cosmetic item, she pays 100% of this cost.
+Since wigs are considered a cosmetic item, she pays 100% of this cost, which she’s fine with it, since she had other aesthetics procedures made in the past by great cosmetic professionals.
 Finally, she had to have had extensive dental work, especially caps, due to weak enamel which may or may not be associated with EB.
 While her dental coverage pays for twice-yearly checkups there is a $1000 per year cap on all major dental work.
 She spend about $500 to $700 a year on bandages and another $500 to $700 a year on ointments and the other supplies.
 This figure is for wound care items only and does not include socks, shoes, or wigs.

 6. A member in OKLAHOMA has an HMO called Community Care.
 She claims that they DO NOT cover any of her wound care supplies and never have.
 Their policy states that they do not cover these items, even with a prescription.
 Her dermatologist has written a letter of medical necessity to appeal their decision, but she was told by a case manager that it was given directly to the CEO of the company, but he denied it immediately.
 She has paid for all of her wound care supplies and therefore cannot afford to use the “advanced” wound care products that she need.
 The insurance is through work and her premium is 85.00 a month.
 Her total out of pocket expenses are about $440.